Parents at Masters

-Parents are frequently joined by faculty presenters, who share knowledge about their individual areas of concentration as well as by key members of the administration, on hand to answer your questions and provide information about important campus issues and school priorities.
+Parents are frequently joined by faculty and administration presenters, who share knowledge about their individual areas of concentration as well as by key members of the administration, on hand to answer your questions and provide information about important campus issues and school priorities.

 Jeans Night is the PA’s signature event, celebrating the start of the school year.
 Just as students do on their Friday “Jeans Days,” parents wear jeans—or simply “dress down”—and donate a dollar to the worthy cause the school supports for that day.
 This potluck hors d’oeuvres and dessert event draws parents from both the middle and upper schools for an evening of camaraderie.